- What is sales content?

 There is a lot to be said for battle cards, so we wrote this article on creating competitive battle cards.

-As noted earlier in this article, if you are unclear how to build out personas, check out this fantastic Hubspot post that includes free templates.
+As noted earlier in this article, if you are unclear about how to build out personas, check out this fantastic Hubspot post that includes free templates.

 In many organizations, selling is complex.